OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 Ranges have three core properties: values, formulas, and format.
 These properties get or set the cell values, formulas to be evaluated, and the visual formatting of the cells.
 They are accessed through `getValues`, `getFormulas`, and `getFormat`.
 Values and formulas can be changed with `setValues` and `setFormulas`, while the format is a `RangeFormat` object comprised of several smaller objects that are individually set.

 Ranges use two-dimensional arrays to manage information.
-Read the [Work with ranges section of Using built-in JavaScript objects in Office Scripts](javascript-objects.md#work-with-ranges) for more information on handling those arrays in the Office Scripts framework.
+For more information on handling arrays in the Office Scripts framework, see [Work with ranges](javascript-objects.md#work-with-ranges).

 ### Range sample